Raki3l/UnlockCmd/README.md

 >Last tested on Ikemen GO v0.99 and Nightly Build (2024-11-22).
 >Module developed by Rakíel

-A module for Ikemen GO that enables configuring char unlock commands and customizing animations for hidden chars directly via JSON.
+A module for Ikemen GO that enables configuring char unlock commands and customizing animations for hidden chars directly via def file.

 # Installation